 Like many other plants, strawberries are not free from pests and problems.
 There have been over 200 types of bugs that can affect strawberries adversely, but there are only a select few that are common and can directly hurt the strawberry plant to some degree.
 Minimizing pests and disease will help your strawberries overwinter with plenty of energy to sprout anew in the early spring.

 Some common pests of strawberries are slugs, strawberry bud weevils, spittlebugs, and strawberry sap beetles.
-You should be on a constant lookout for these bugs.
+You should be on the lookout for these bugs constantly.
 They can stunt the strawberry plant’s growth and make it so you never get any strawberries at all.
 If you keep track of your strawberries, you should have no problem at all getting rid of pests.